 Then we move on to consider, first, the past, starting almost 14 Gya.

 Four theories of science are essential to our understanding of what our “environment” is and how it and we got that way.
 These are theories in the scientific sense, bodies of accepted knowledge – not at all the same thing as hypotheses.
 All have been tested by innumerable experiments which have found them to be true to nature.
 This does not mean that they will never be improved upon, but whatever other theory or extension does so must also explain why they are true in current applications.

 We generally consider physics to be the most “basic” of sciences, because it is self-contained and explained by no other science.
 It in turn explains chemistry – and therefore geology – and parts of biology.
 Thermodynamics, quantum mechanics and relativity lie within the domain of physics.
 They are explained here, because they are necessary to an understanding of the first subject, cosmology.
 Evolution through natural selection is also explained here.
-Plate tectonics fits well into the chapter on geology.
-Chemistry is a fairly vast subject, more than a theory, and will be discussed with physics and also with biology.
+Plate tectonics only directly concerns geology and so fits well into that chapter.
+Chemistry is a fairly vast subject, more than a theory, and will be discussed with physics as well as with biology.

 - Quantum mechanics